 With a Personal Contract Hire agreement, some points to consider would be:

-- You will not own the car.
+- You will not own the car - The legal owner of the car will be the Funder, who you will make your monthly finance payments to.
 You will, however, be the registered keeper

-- You must have fully comprehensive insurance.
-You are responsible for this and must have cover in place for the duration of the lease agreement
+- You must have fully comprehensive insurance - You are responsible for this and must have an appropriate insurance policy in place for the duration of the lease agreement

-- You are limited on your mileage.
-When you take out your contract, you will agree to a contract mileage allowance (this is divided out into annual amounts for pricing purposes).
+- You are limited on your mileage - When you take out your contract, you will agree to a contract mileage allowance (this is divided out into annual amounts and stated in your financial documents for reference purposes).
 If you go over this contracted allowance, you will be charged an 'over miles' charge – which is expressed in your contract as “pence-per-mile” – as a lump sum at the end of your contract